Hamburger moment problem: Polynomials

-One can see that the Hamburger moment problem is intimately related to orthogonal polynomials on the real line.
+such that the Hankel matrix is positive semidefinite.
+This is a necessary condition for a sequence to be a moment sequence and a sufficient condition for the existence of a positive measure.

 The Gram–Schmidt procedure gives a basis of orthogonal polynomials in which the operator: $\overline{T}$ has a tridiagonal Jacobi matrix representation.
 This in turn leads to a tridiagonal model of positive Hankel kernels.